giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 it.
 Julia is in the same ballpark as other compiled languages, like C, LuaJIT, Rust, Go and Fortran, there is nothing special about it.
 Just like all other compiled languages, Julia timings don't include compilation time, to show the pure runtime performance of compiled code.
-I agree the set of thse benchmarks is arbitrary, any set would be, it's impossible to cover all possible applications!
+I agree the set of these benchmarks is arbitrary, any set would be, it's impossible to cover all possible applications!
 Actually, these benchmarks were chosen early in Julia's development to guide optimisations to do in the language.
 In a sense, Julia was optimised to make these benchmarks look good.